 When a designer wants to use a new font in Illustrator, Photoshop, etc. they will simply install it on their computer.
 It’s obviously not a reasonable proposition to ask our website visitors to install fonts so they can see our site in all its glory so we must package them with our website.

 Computer Fonts are not Web Fonts

-The fonts that a designer installs on their computer via font library files are not the same files we can use in a website to send to end user.
+The fonts that a designer installs on their computer via font library files are not the same files we can use on a website to send to the end user.
 I can always tell I am working with a print designer when they package up the font files for me.
-So in order to find fonts for web use we must look online or convert desktop fonts to web fonts.
+So in order to find fonts for web use, we must look online or convert desktop fonts to web fonts.

 Everything Online is Free, Right?